-Approximately \$337.1 million is expected to be available annually to fund 73 recipients.
-You may apply for a ceiling amount of up to the Total Funding listed in the SAAT for the proposed service area in total cost (includes both direct and indirect/facilities and administrative costs) per year.
-The actual amount available will not be determined until enactment of the final FY 2018 federal budget.
+Approximately \$1.15 million is expected to be available annually to fund two recipients.
+You may apply for a ceiling amount of up to the Total Funding listed in the SAAT for the proposed service area in total cost (includes both direct and indirect, facilities and administrative costs) per year.
+The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.

 This program notice is subject to the appropriation of funds and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed and funds can be awarded in a timely manner.
-The project period is January 1, 2018 through December 31, 2020 (3 years).
+The project period is August 1, 2018 through July 31, 2021 (3 years).
 Funding beyond the first year is dependent on the availability of appropriated funds for the Health Center Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.